ethauvin/semver-gradle/README.md

 A [Semantic Version](https://semver.org) Plugin for [Gradle](https://gradle.org) that manages a project version via a properties file, and provide tasks to __automatically increment__ major, minor and patch build numbers.

+The plugin can be used in conjunction with the [Semantic Version Annotation Processor](https://github.com/ethauvin/semver).

 ## Using the plugin

 The plugin is published to the Plugin Portal; see instructions there: [net.thauvin.erik.gradle.semver](https://plugins.gradle.org/plugin/net.thauvin.erik.gradle.semver)